 Draught-proofing a log cabin

 There is also the issue of air-stripping or draught-proofing your log cabin.
-This is a very simple process when it comes to log cabins, because the construction of the buildings is so straight-forward.
+This is a very simple process when it comes to log cabins because the construction of the buildings is so straight-forward.
 Air-stripping of a building gets difficult when it comes to awkward construction details with many superfluous edges, such as bay windows or dormer windows.
-And all of thse extra junctions can lead to a coplicated, and ltimately unsuccessful job.
+And all of these extra junctions can lead to a complicated, and ultimately an unsuccessful job.
 But with your log cabin, the straightforward designs mean that air-stripping or draught-proofing is also straight forward and problem free.

 Log Cabin Planning Permission

 The important thing to note before making your log cabin a permanent home is to make sure you get planning permission if required.
 Your engineer will also have to sign off on any building for which you apply for planning, so it is important to talk to us before you go any further in your planning process.
 But do not be put off.
 It is still possible to get planning for a log cabin.
 And we are developing different wall structures that will still be cheaper than conventional builds, but will still provide the insulation required, and will be very durable, environmentally friendly constructions.